toposware/docs/docs/learn/tce/wcprb.md

 - A `Ready` sample $\mathcal{R}$ and its associated threshold $R < \vert \mathcal{R} \vert$
 - A `Delivery` sample $\mathcal{D}$ and its associated threshold $D < \vert \mathcal{D} \vert$

-Starting from this basis, a TCE node starts exchanging _sample-specific_ subcription messages with its `Echo` and `Ready` peers.
+Starting from this basis, a TCE node starts exchanging _sample-specific_ subscription messages with its `Echo` and `Ready` peers.

 Upon receiving _sample-specific_ subscription messages from other nodes, a TCE node adds the corresponding message senders in new samples in the following manner: